aiparragirre/wROC/README.md

 The goal of this repository is two-fold:

-- To put publicly available the R package wROC.
+- To put publicly available the R package `wROC`.
 This package allows to estimate the ROC curve and AUC of logistic regression models fitted to complex survey data.
+In addition, with this package, we can also obtain optimal cut-off points for individual classification considering sampling weights with complex survey data.
 - The simulation study (code and results) of the paper entitled "Estimation of the ROC curve and the area under it with complex survey data" (Iparragirre A., Barrio I., Arostegui I.) (under review) can also be found.

 ## R package